Code-Institute-Submissions/eHand/README.md

 This website is not restricted to individuals, it can be easily extended to include community groups, offer incentives to those who help out in their communities and provide a means to those without.

 eHand will be submitted as my MS4 and final project in my Full Stack Software Development diploma.

+***For your convenience, 4 users have been setup and have linked or committed notices for demo purposes: john, paul, george and ringo - all sharing the same password: ehandpassword.***

 # Table of contents